juice-shop/pwning-juice-shop/part2/insecure-deserialization.md

   advertised anywhere.
 * As the Juice Shop is written in pure Javascript, there is one data format that is most probably used for serialization.
-* You should try make the server busy for all eternity.
+* You should try to make the server busy for all eternity.
-* The challenge will be solved if you manage to trigger the protection of the application against such DoS attacks.
+* The challenge will be solved if you manage to trigger the protection of the application against a very specific DoS attack vector.
 * Similar to the
   [Let the server sleep for some time](injection.md#let-the-server-sleep-for-some-time) challenge (which accepted nothing but NoSQL Injection as a solution)